The Secret Art of Human Flight: Release

 The Secret Art of Human Flight premiered at the Tribeca Festival on June 8, 2023.
-In March 2024, Level 33 Entertainment acquired the distribution rights to the film and was released in theaters in July 3, 2024.
+In March 2024, Level 33 Entertainment acquired the distribution rights to the film and was released in theaters on July 3, 2024.

 The film was one of the first to experiment with "digital live premieres" with KINO, and was released on home video and streaming services on December 19, 2024.

 Critical reception

 The film has a 97% rating on Rotten Tomatoes based on 29 reviews.

 Benjamin Franz of Film Threat called the film "…a staggering, poignant, graceful work of genius..." deeming it "the single most life affirming story you shall experience this year".

 Peter Debruge of Variety also gave the film a positive review and wrote, "This high-concept, lo-fi indie drama could have gone spiraling off into insufferably eccentric territory, but instead remains grounded in its focus on a young creative type coping with the loss of his soulmate."

 Matt Zoller Seitz of RogerEbert.com gave the film a 50/50 review and wrote, "Writer Jesse Orenstein and director H.P.
 Mendoza are good at poker-faced goofiness, and there's a characteristically excellent supporting performance by Sound of Metal star Paul Raci..." but also states "which is not the same thing as saying that it’s a great movie—it’s okay and sometimes better than that."